Allied Health & Sciences

 - Meet the Registered Nursing program prerequisites

 - Submit TEAS® results prior to the application deadline.
-(Please note: Last test date for spring 2017 admission is August 31, 2016)

 - Complete the General Education courses of the Registered Nursing program with a C or better.

 Licensed practical nurses may elect to take approved challenge exams for select nursing courses for credit toward the associate degree.
 Once a student enrolls in a course they are ineligible to gain credit for the course by challenge exam.